Technology

 Not sure what sort of stove you should get?
 From wood burning stoves, to multi-fuel and wood pellet stoves, we'll help you to choose the right type for your home.

-Although wood is the typical fuel people think of to burn in a stove, you can also burn other fuels in a multi-fuel stove - such as coal.
-When we surveyed stove owners*, 58% said they have a wood burning stove, and 41% have a multi fuel stove.
+Most people think of burning wood in a stove, but if you have a multi-fuel stove you can also burn other fuels - such as coal.
+When we surveyed stove owners*, 59% said they have a wood burning stove, and 41% have a multi-fuel stove.

 Here, we talk you thorough the types of stove so you can work out which would be best for your home, as well as the different styles and brands.
 Scroll down and view our gallery, below, for ideas.